 Ever heard of Nikola Tesla?
 Nope, he didn’t invent a fancy electric car.
 Tesla was an inventor though, responsible for the AC motor that went on to be an integral part of that car which bears his name …and a ‘death ray’, apparently.
 Cool.

 Back in Tesla’s time, electricity was EXTREMELY DANGEROUS to work with.
 Lab explosions, huge fires and electric shocks were common.
 Things are more regulated these days, in order to protect against accidents and to make sure that people working with or near electricity can do their work safely.
 Taking sensible precautions will keep you injuryfree, and that’s what this course is all about.

 Outline learning Objectives:

-- Precautions to take when working with or near electricity
+- Describe the precautions to take when working with or near electricity